kultur666-com/www/docs/_posts/2017-02-13-the-rotten-ways-of-human-misery-by-blackthorn-a-comment.md

 ---
 id: 8491
-title: '&#8216;The Rotten Ways Of Human Misery&#8217; by Blackthorn - A Comment'
+title: '\'The Rotten Ways Of Human Misery\' by Blackthorn - A Comment'
 date: '2017-02-13T00:30:14+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''The Rotten Ways Of Human Misery'' reissue album by Blackthorn (1992/2017).'